sdtemple/isweep/README.md

 2. Edit yaml files in the different workflow directories
 3. Run the selection scan (workflow/scan)
 - ` nohup snakemake -s Snakefile-scan.smk -c1 --cluster "[options]" --jobs X --configfile *.yaml & `
+- Recommendation: Do a test run with your 2 smallest chromosomes.
 - Check the *.log files from ibd-ends.
 If it recommends an estimated err, change the error rate in yaml.
+- Then, run with all your chromosomes.
 4. Estimate recent effective sizes (workflow/scan)
-- ` workflow/scan/terminalscripts/run-ibdne.sh `
+- ` workflow/scan/scripts/run-ibdne.sh `
 5. Make the Manhattan plot (workflow/scan)
-- ` workflow/scan/terminalscripts/manhattan.py `
+- ` workflow/scan/scripts/manhattan.py `
 6. Checkout the roi.tsv file
   - ` cat roi.tsv `
   - Edit it with locus names if you want